Total shoulder replacement surgery in Denver

-The shoulder replacement may involve replacement of the humeral component or the replacement of the humeral component along with the glenoid components depending on the condition of the surrounding ligaments and the shoulder stability.
+Shoulder replacement may involve replacing the humeral component or replacing the humeral component along with the glenoid components.
+This depends on the condition of the surrounding ligaments and the shoulder stability.
 The glenoid component is inserted first.
 Then, the humerus is cut at the neck and the prosthesis is inserted into the humeral shaft.

-Your physician and the surgical team will carefully select the size of your shoulder replacement, so it is individualized to you and your lifestyle.
+Your physician and the orthopedic team will carefully select the size of your shoulder replacement, so it is individualized to you and your lifestyle.
 Because each patient is unique, please talk to your physician to find out more about your surgery.